JaredsWebApplications/Cella-Ant-x15/README.md

 NOTE: (brian) will finish adding the remaining files and short descriptions.

-  File readme.txt   |   This file
+  File readme.txt  	      ||   This file

-  File Display.js   |   This file contains 2 functions that initially
+  File Display.js  	      ||   This file contains 2 functions that initially
                     		   build and maintain the environment.
                     		   setup(): to be run when a webpage initially runs draw(): updates the program every frame.

-  File Grid.js      |   This file provides the instantiation of cells,
+  File Grid.js     	      ||   This file provides the instantiation of cells,
                    		   a matrix conatainig said cells and logic to change the color cells at arbitrary positions
                    		   Contains the implementations for 3 classes, needed for functions in Display.js file:

                     		   Cell:  This class defines the dimensions, state, color, and ant properties for each cell object within our grid.
 Which are then used by methods to display the cell grid, and ant triangle

                    		  Point:  This class models the ordered pair type of object which includes x & y coordinates.
 This is useful for determining (x,y) position within the
                              		  2-dimensional grid.

                    		   grid:  This class defines the dimension properties of a grid object.
 Which methods wihtin the class use to display real time updates to a cell color, ant triangle animation, or if it needs to be redrawn.

-  File RedAnt.js   |   This file is responsible for the logic behind the RedAnt
+  File RedAnt.js   	      ||   This file is responsible for the logic behind the RedAnt
                    		   class, as well as the RedAnt class itself.

                    		   ** comment from the file^ **

-		   ** Brian's edit: **
+		   		   ** Brian's idea edit: **
 		   		   This file defines the Position-Direction-Turn relationship
                    	           properties later used to implement the RedAnt class and its navigation instructions.
 Cell color determines turn, further influencing direction, thus eventually establishing
                    	           a simple navigation pattern, due to value dependence.

-  File p5.js       |   This is the P5 package.
+  File p5.js       	      ||   This is the P5 package.
 It is loaded inside the html.

+**looks like we dont need these files**

-  File assets/styles.css   |   This is an extra-small example of controlling
+  File assets/styles.css      ||   This is an extra-small example of controlling
                                    webpage styling.  // Loaded inside the html.

-  File assets/draw-stuff.js   |   This is an example to show loading a JS
+  File assets/draw-stuff.js   ||   This is an example to show loading a JS
                                    script file from a folder other than the index HTML file's folder location.
 It also includes the utility draw_grid function written in P5+JS.
                                    // Loaded inside the html.

   File 	...
   ...

 ## INSTALLATION AND RUNNING: